ViralTexts/gtr-clusters/clusters/18480701-SciAm-MedicalUsesOfSalt.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+of tubers beneath.
+Use OF SALT.-In many
+oases of disordered stomaoh, a
 teaspoonful of salt ls a oertain cure.
 In the violent internal aching, termed
 eolio, add a teaspoonful of salt to a